Limited to ~10 Travelers

 To protect your investment and to provide peace of mind while you travel, we also strongly recommend purchasing comprehensive travel insurance.
 Plans may cover everything from medical treatment to trip cancellations and delays and lost luggage.
 Please contact our office if you would like more information about the medical evacuation and comprehensive travel insurance policies we offer by calling 800-543-8917.

 Getting There & Getting Home

-Please arrive at the Keflavik International Airport no later than 8:30 am on Day 1 of the itinerary in order to participate in our tour of Reykjavik and the surrounding area beginning at 11 am.
-The transfer to our hotel in Reykjavik city center takes approximately one hour.
+Please arrive in Reykjavik in time for a 5:30 pm briefing and dinner.
+Upon arrival at the Keflavik International Airport you will be met by our representative and transferred approximately one hour to the hotel.
 You are free to depart Keflavik at any time on the final day of the trip.
 We can best serve you if our Natural Habitat Adventures Travel Desk makes your reservations, as our staff is intimately familiar with the special requirements of our program and can arrange the most efficient travel.
 Please call us at 800-543-8917.
-Note that while we offer you the best possible rates available to us on airfare and additional nights' accommodations, you may find special web rates or better fares online.
+Note that while we offer you the best possible rates available to us on airfare and additional nights' accommodations, you may find better fares online.